tmdelrosario/codingChallengeEndpoint/README.md

 - return object to JSON format

 ADDED FUNCTION
-- returns all user with specific payment list when no ID is returned.
+- returns all users with specific payment list when no ID is returned. .../api/values

 DATA USED:
 - Local DB